anas-fareedi/ResearchMate/README.md

 ## pending
--One deployed demo (or 60s screencast) reachable from README..
+### One deployed demo (or 60s screencast) reachable from README
--3 prepared project pitches (30s, 2min, 5min versions).
+### prepared project pitches (30s, 2min, 5min versions).
--Advanced scaling/infra — fix by documenting tradeoffs and showing a simple cost/latency estimate for your deployed app.
+### Advanced scaling/infra — fix by documenting tradeoffs and showing a simple cost/latency estimate for your deployed app.

 ## tool for performing local RAG like operations https://www.ivorymind.com/